biocypher/sc-to-cl/README.md

-# BioCypher project template
+# Single Cell to Cell Ontology - a BioCypher Knowledge Graph
-A quick way to set up a BioCypher-driven knowledge graph pipeline.
+A BioCypher-driven knowledge graph pipeline for mapping and harmonising single cell experiments.

 ## ⚙️ Installation (local, for docker see below)
 1. Clone this repository and install the dependencies using